beejjorgensen/bgnet0/src/bgnet0_part_3100_dns.md

    If it has it cached, it will return it.

-3. If it's not cached **and** if this name server has another upstream name server, it asks that name server for the answer.
+3. If it's not cached **and** if this name server has another upstream name server (that is, another nameserver it can appeal to for answers), it asks that name server for the answer.

 4. If it's not cached **and** if this name server does not have another upstream name server, it goes to the root servers and the process continues as before.

 With all these possible opportunities to get a cached result, it really helps take the load off the root name servers./